markNZed/GPT-NeoX-Colab/notebook2task.md

   - Use appropriate metrics for code completion, such as perplexity, token accuracy, or BLEU scores.

 - **Implement Evaluation Scripts:**
-  - Include code to evaluate the model on a validation set.
+  - Include code to evaluate the model on a public benchmark
   - Log evaluation metrics to W&B for comparison.

 - **Visualization of Results:**